Numerical schemes for a fully nonlinear coagulation-fragmentation model coming from wave kinetic theory

 \subsection{New formulation of the energy conserving scheme}

-Since our aim of FVS is to conserve the total energy of the system, however, the scheme \eqref{eq_6} only predict the zeroth order moment but not for the conservation of the total energy of the system.
-However, this can be achieved by introducing the suitable weight functions into the formulation.
-Hence, the expression takes the following form:
+Conserving the total energy using an FVS is one of the primary goals of this article.
+In this regard, in addition to verifying all the theoretical aspects of the three-wave kinetic equation \eqref{1.1}, the scheme \eqref{eq_6} is also capable of predicting the total wave action.
+However, our proposed scheme does not conserve the total energy of the system.
+This can be achieved by incorporating suitable weight functions into the formulation.
+Consequently, our newly formulated energy-conserving scheme takes the following form:

 Where the weights $\ds \alpha_{j,k}$ are $\beta_{i,j}$ are the weights responsible for the conservation of energy.
 The weights are defined as

 Before proceeding to the propositions, we first impose a constraint on the kernel to ensure the mathematical validity of the numerical method.
 This constraint is defined as follows: